cookies-xor-cream/HugoTest/content/posts/poetry/wip/reminders-are-cheap-remembering-is-expensive.md

 Eventually the paper browned,
 And grew too weak for one more dawn,
 All the markings washed off the page,
-To wipe the slate, and clear this stage.
+To wipe the slate, and clear the stage.

 The rain to follow was a silent one,
 Paper's frail, without legs to run,